Students enrolled in W&M Study in DC opportunities benefit immensely from connections with DC-area alumni and families. Here are ways you can engage:

 Help Guide the W&M Washington Center

-Coming in January 2019, the new W&M Washington Center Advisory Board is looking for alumni to serve in leadership roles.
+The W&M Washington Center Advisory Board is always looking for alumni to serve in leadership roles.